federicobozzini/unige-data-warehouse/project/README.md

 Apparantly Monday and Wednesday are the best-performing day of the week, and Friday the worst one.
 The weekend features a below average results contrary of what some people may think without having the data.

 This information can possibly be exploited in future discounts and promotions.

+## Time estimates

+### 0 - Understanding the text and review the material

+Total time required: 2 hours

+### 1 - Operational data sources inspection and profiling

+This required much more time that what I expected, mainly due to the fact that the data needed for the project were in a non-usable format.
+I had to fix the data and improve the import process.

+Total time required: 14 hours

+### 2 - Data warehouse conceptual design

+This part required mostly a lot of design and very little coding .
+I did not create a very complex schema and the time necessary to complete all the parts was what I expected.

+Total time required: 12 hours

+### 3 - Data warehouse ROLAP logical design

+This part was fairly large and required me to decide which approach to use for the logical design and which views to include.
+Some hands-on approach was also necessary for the ETL process and to write the workload queries in SQL (not required).
+I had to modify some details in the previous part and this required some additional time.

+Total time required: 17 hours

+### 4 - OLAP Queries

+This part required me just to review the material and rewrite the worload queries and 4 additional OLAP queries.

+Total time required: 9 hours.

+### 5 - Hive

+This part required me to learn how Hive works under the hood, especially for the initial data import.
+The import process was especially time-consuming and the choice to use Sqoop didn't make the process much easier (problems with the drivers and file system permissions made me lose much time that what I hoped).
+Rewriting the queries to be compatible with Hive was easy but required some time.

+Total time required: 16 hours.

+### 6 - SparkSQL

+Learning how to use Spark was a much easier task than learning Hive.
+The documentation is much more complete and easy to consult.
+Rewriting the queries was again a long task with several small unexpected blockers along the way.

+Total time required: 12 hours.

+### 7 - Tableau

+Tableau looks like a very user-friendly software.
+The main technical challenge here was to setup the docker image to be accessible by the host machine.
+Then preparing the analysis and the graphics was a definetely doable.

+Total time required: 10 hours.

+### Documentation writing and polishing

+Total time required: 8 hours.

+### Total time estimate

+In the end, to complete the project I needed around 102 hours.

 ## Short explanation of the files and folders included in the project